Skip to main content

 We are an organization that believes mental health care should be accessible to everyone, regardless of socio-economic status.
 We do this by providing an Affordable Counseling Program and overseeing a quality training program for graduate students in the mental health field.
 We also house like-minded holistic and mental health professionals who run their own private practices or conduct workshops and groups in our collaborative community.

-Photo of Sarah Wurster
+Photo of Malorie McHugh

 Licensed Mental Health Counselor